bimdata/javascript-api-client/docs/SsoApi.md

 Create a user

 Create a user, linked to the provider.
-This route is only useful when used with &#x60;ProjetAccessToken&#x60;s
+This route is only useful when used with &#x60;ProjetAccessToken&#x60;s.
+If user already exists, it responds with a 200 instead of a 201

 ### Example